AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/dashboards/delete-chart.md

 1. Click **[!UICONTROL Charts]**.

-1. The charts you have the ability to delete (based on user permissions and chart ownership) will display on the right side of the screen.
+1. The charts you can delete (based on user permissions and chart ownership) display on the right side of the screen.

-1. Click the checkbox next to the chart line you want to delete.
+1. Click the checkbox next to the chart line that you want to delete.

 1. Click **[!UICONTROL Delete Selected]**.

    >[!NOTE]
    >
-   >If the chart is being used in a dashboard or email summary, a notification will display.
+   >If the chart is being used in a dashboard or email summary, a notification displays.
 To continue, you must confirm the deletion and then click **[!UICONTROL Force Deletion]**.

 Example: